Stephen Hawking: Awards and honours

 Hawking received numerous awards and honours.
 Already early in the list, in 1974 he was elected a Fellow of the Royal Society (FRS).
 At that time, his nomination read:

 Hawking has made major contributions to the field of general relativity.
 These derive from a deep understanding of what is relevant to physics and astronomy, and especially from a mastery of wholly new mathematical techniques.
 Following the pioneering work of Penrose he established, partly alone and partly in collaboration with Penrose, a series of successively stronger theorems establishing the fundamental result that all realistic cosmological models must possess singularities.
 Using similar techniques, Hawking has proved the basic theorems on the laws governing black holes: that stationary solutions of Einstein's equations with smooth event horizons must necessarily be axisymmetric; and that in the evolution and interaction of black holes, the total surface area of the event horizons must increase.
 In collaboration with G. Ellis, Hawking is the author of an impressive and original treatise on "Space-time in the Large".

 The citation continues, "Other important work by Hawking relates to the interpretation of cosmological observations and to the design of gravitational wave detectors."

-Hawking was also a member of the American Academy of Arts and Sciences (1984), the American Philosophical Society (1984), and the United States National Academy of Sciences (1992).
+Hawking was also a member of the American Academy of Arts and Sciences (1984), the American Philosophical Society (1984), and the U.S. National Academy of Sciences (1992).
 He was awarded Honorary membership in 1992, of the Manchester Literary and Philosophical Society.
+In the 1989 Birthday Honours, he was appointed a Member of the Order of the Companions of Honour (CH).